 The benefits of setting up a Jersey trust or foundation include:

-- Shariah-compliant – while a trust may be extremely flexible, it is possible to restrict the trust to ensure that it complies with Shariah law.
+- Shariah-compliant – while a trust may be extremely flexible, it is possible to restrict the trust to ensure that it complies with Shariah considerations.

 - Protection of assets – assets are ‘ring fenced’ helping to protect them from creditors or seizure by politically unstable regimes.
-Article 9(4) of Trusts (Jersey) Law 1984, as amended, protects and strengthens the position of Jersey law trusts from attack from other jurisdictions by declaring that foreign law does not apply.
+Jersey’s trust law protects and strengthens the position of Jersey law trusts from attack from other jurisdictions by declaring that foreign law does not apply.

 - Family business – holding the family business through a trust or foundation may allow for the whole family to continue to benefit by preventing fragmentation of the business upon the death of the patriarch.